zhouyl/flowblade/docs/components/forms/select.md

 # Select

 Enhanced select component with search, multi-select, and custom styling capabilities.
+Select provides a flexible way to create dropdown selections with support for various sizes, variants, and states.

 ## Requirements